-Later

 Time period from date of occupation of unit to the date the resident ceases to reside in the unit Exit fee calculation based on: your ingoing contribution

 1 year 15% of your ingoing contribution

 2 years 25% of your ingoing contribution

 3 years 35% of your ingoing contribution

 4 years 35% of your ingoing contribution

 5 years 35% of your ingoing contribution

 10 years 35% of your ingoing contribution

 Note: if the period of occupation is not a whole number of years, the exit fee will be worked out on a daily basis.

 The maximum (or capped) exit fee is 35% of the ingoing contribution after 3 years of residence.

 The minimum exit fee is 15% of your ingoing contribution x 1/365.

 Note from the scheme operator: The minimum exit fee is for 1 day of residence.
 Note from the scheme operator: The exit fee is called the 'Deferred Management Fee' in the residence contract.

-11.2 What other exit ☐ Sale costs for the un it

-costs do residents need to pay or ☐ Legal costs

-contribute to? ☐ Other costs

-Part 12 - Reinstatement and renovation of the unit X Yes 12.1 Is the resident □ No responsible for Reinstatement work means replacements or repairs that are reinstatement of the reasonably necessary to return the unit to the same condition it was in unit when they leave when the resident started occupation, apart from: the unit? fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
+11.2 What other exit ☐ Sale costs for the unit costs do residents need to pay or ☐ Legal costs contribute to? ☐ Other costs Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident ⊠ Yes □ No responsible for reinstatement of the unit when they leave the unit?
+Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
 Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
 However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident deliberately damages the item or causes accelerated wear.
 Note from the scheme operator: Residents are only responsible for damage they cause to the accommodation unit.
 The scheme operator will pay all other costs associated with reinstatement work.
 Entry and exit inspections and reports are undertaken by the operator and resident to assess the condition of the unit.
-12.2 Is the resident \boxtimes No responsible for Renovation means replacements or repairs other than reinstatement renovation of the unit work. when they leave the unit?
+12.2 Is the resident ⊠ No responsible for renovation of the unit when they leave the unit?
+Renovation means replacements or repairs other than reinstatement work.
 By law, the operator is responsible for the cost of any renovation work on a former resident's unit, unless the residence contract provides for the resident to share in the capital gain on the sale of the resident's interest in the unit.
 Renovation costs are shared between the former resident and operator in the same proportion as any capital gain is to be shared under the residence contract.

-Part 13 - Capital gain or losses 13.1 When the \boxtimes No resident's interest or right to reside in the unit is sold, does the resident share in the capital gain or capital loss on the resale of their unit?
-Part 14 - Exit entitlement or buyback of freehold units An exit entitlement is the amount the operator may be required to pay the former resident under a residence contract after the right to reside is terminated and the former resident has left the unit.
+Part 13 - Capital gain or losses

+13.1 When the resident's interest or right to reside in the unit is sold, does the resident share in the capital gain or capital loss on the resale of their unit?

+Part 14 - Exit entitlement or buyback of freehold units

+An exit entitlement is the amount the operator may be required to pay the former resident under a residence contract after the right to reside is terminated and the former resident has left the unit.